-As Figure 2 shows, the amount of System bank capital plus the balance in the Insurance Fund increased more than 25% from \$20.6 billion at year-end 2015 to \$25.9 billion at year-end 2019.
-Bank capital plus the amount in the Insurance Fund as a percentage of insured debt outstanding increased from 8.5% in 2015 to 8.8% in 2019 (see Figure 3).
-Without the Insurance Fund, bank capital as a percentage of insured debt was 6.8% and 7.0% at year-ends 2018 and 2019, respectively.
+As Figure 2 shows, the amount of System bank capital plus the balance in the Insurance Fund increased more than 27% from \$22.2 billion at year-end 2016 to \$28.2 billion at year-end 2020.
+Bank capital plus the amount in the Insurance Fund as a percentage of insured debt outstanding has fluctuated in the range of 8.5% and 8.8% over the past 5 years, with bank capital plus the amount in the Insurance Fund as a percentage of insured debt equaling 8.7% as of year-end 2020 (see Figure 3).
+Without the Insurance Fund, bank capital as a percentage of insured debt was 7.0% at year-ends 2020 and 2019.

 Overall, the financial performance and condition of the System on a consolidated basis remains strong, although some institutions continue to experience stress from credit deterioration in certain agricultural sectors.
-(See trends in the Financial Institution Rating System [FIRS] in the "Risk Management" section beginning on page 25.)
+(See trends in the Financial Institution Rating System [FIRS] in the "Risk Management" section beginning on page 26.)